Plug Power Inc. (PLUG) Shares Down Despite Recent Market Volatility

-Plug Power Inc. (NASDAQ: PLUG)’s stock price has decreased by -2.10 compared to its previous closing price of 11.80.
-Despite this, the company has seen a fall of -11.27% in its stock price over the last five trading days.
+Plug Power Inc. (NASDAQ: PLUG)’s stock price has decreased by -2.60 compared to its previous closing price of 11.52.
+However, the company has seen a -4.92% decrease in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 02/12/23 that The Fight to Define Green Hydrogen, With Billions of Dollars at Stake

 Is It Worth Investing in Plug Power Inc. (NASDAQ: PLUG) Right Now?